VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The speed at which honey bees fly is at 15 miles per hour**
+- ⚡ Daily fun fact: **"Dreamt" is the only English word that ends in the letters "mt"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">